Learn from a Convicted Felon about White Collar Fraud

 There is a saying, "It takes one to know one."
 Today, I advise federal and state law enforcement agencies about white-collar crime and train them to identify and catch the crooks.
 Often, I refer cases to them as an independent whistleblower.
-I teach about white-collar crime for professional organizations, businesses, and colleges and universities.
+I teach about white-collar crime for government entities, businesses, professional organizations, and colleges and universities.
 Professionals can receive CPE or CLE credits.
 (See list of government entities, professional organizations, businesses, and universities on Speaking Engagements and Consulting page).

 Please contact me to schedule a speaking engagement and for advice about protection against white-collar crime.

 White Collar Fraud Blog & Articles

 My White Collar Fraud blog investigates white-collar crime, securities fraud, accounting irregularities, corruption, and other related topics.
 Red flags and other financial reporting irregularities investigated and reported in this blog are referred to appropriate government agencies as a whistleblower.
-Material from my blog has been used by the Securities and Exchange Commission and in class action lawsuits against certain public companies for improper accounting practices and financial disclosures.
+Material from my blog has been used by the Securities and Exchange Commission and plaintiff attorneys in class action lawsuits against certain public companies for improper accounting practices and financial disclosures.